 This is snow the only incidence of significant snowfall that happened in Florida.
 However, being Florida the snow did not last long and was quickly melted away.
 There are reports of Florida having flurries being seen as far south as the Key in south Florida, central Florida, and Miami in the past century.

 The Florida Keys and Key West have never experienced snow since the human settlement of the region.
-In fact, the monthly average of snowfall in most parts of Florida is recorded as zero.
+The monthly average of snowfall in most parts of Florida is recorded as zero.
 Florida usually has the mildest winters in the United States.

 The few times it has snowed in Florida were considered historic.
-Most local metrological news information about snowfall in Florida prior to 1900 was recorded by the National Weather Service’s meteorological station located in Jacksonville.
+Most local metrological news information about snowfall in Florida before 1900 was recorded by the National Weather Service’s meteorological station located in Jacksonville.

 Local county Florida headlines news that the last seen snow was referred to the snow as ‘extraordinary white rain’ by Floridians since they were not accustomed to snowfall.